destinio/nvim-docker/README.md

 # run to execute bash in the container
 make run

+# In nvim hit : to enter command mode and run Tutor
+# Let the learning begin :)
+:Tutor
 ```

 - `make run` - to start the container in `/root` directory using bash.